Njenga111/Demo/README.md

 This file has demos.
-This repo contains a Css file
+This repo contains a Css file and main.py file.